Alaska Department of Fish and Game

 • Popular trolling set-ups for king salmon include herring, hootchies, tube flies, and spoons.
 Try using dodgers or flashers for extra attraction.

-• Early-run coho salmon are beginning to arrive at the Nick Dudiak Fishing Lagoon on the Homer Spit.
-Also there are still some bright king salmon fishing available in the lagoon.
-Try salmon eggs, herring and blue Vibrax spinners, also try fishing around the incoming tide as new fish arrive.
+• At the Nick Dudiak Fishing Lagoon on the Homer Spit fishing for early-run coho salmon has been reported as good to excellent.
+Try salmon eggs, herring and blue Vibrax spinners; also try fishing around the incoming tide as new fish arrive.

 • Sockeye salmon mixed with pink salmon are arriving into Tutka Bay Lagoon.
 This is a stocked fishery paid for by enhancement taxes on commercial fisheries.
 Anglers are reminded to avoid commercial boats operating in the area.

 • As a part of the Chinook Salmon Research Initiative, the Department has begun a project looking at the genetic stock composition of the marine king salmon fishery.
-There are port samplers stationed at the Homer Harbor, and Deep Creek and Anchor Point tractor launches conducting quick interviews and collecting biological information, scales, and genetic clips from sport caught king salmon.
+There are port samplers stationed at the Homer Harbor and Anchor Point tractor launches conducting quick interviews and collecting biological information, scales, and genetic clips from sport caught king salmon.
 If you fished for king salmon in Cook Inlet, regardless of success, we’d like to talk to you!
-More information on the Chinook Salmon Research Initiative can be found at: http://dfg.alaska.gov/index.cfm?adfg=chinookinitiative.main
+More information on the Chinook Salmon Research Initiative can be found at: http://dfg.alaska.gov/index.cfm?adfg=chinookinitiative.main Thanks to all anglers who have participated so far!

 Other Saltwater Fishing

 • Fishing off the end of the Homer Spit can be a fun way to pass the time.
-Species available include walleye pollock, Pacific cod, a variety of flatfish species, Dolly Varden, and on occasion salmon.
+Species available include walleye pollock, Pacific cod, a variety of flatfish species, Dolly Varden, and coho salmon.

-• Anglers are reporting fair catches of walleye pollock and Pacific cod in Kachemak Bay.
+• Anglers are reporting good catches of walleye pollock and Pacific cod in Kachemak Bay.

-• Anglers fishing near the Barren, Chugach, and Elizabeth Islands are catching lingcod, rockfish as well as other target species.
+• Anglers fishing near the Barren, Chugach, and Elizabeth Islands are catching limits of lingcod and rockfish as well as other target species.
 The Department would like to remind anglers that the survival of released rockfish caught in greater than 60 feet of water is substantially improved by releasing these fish at the depth of capture.
 More information can be found at: http://www.adfg.alaska.gov/index.cfm?adfg=fishingsportfishinginfo.rockfishconservation

 Personal Use Fishing